octue/octue-sdk-python/docs/source/cloud_storage.rst

 **Scanning cloud directories**

-A popular method in the ``os`` module is ``scandir``, which scans the given directory for files and directories and allows iteration through them, providing metadata about them.
+A popular method in the ``os`` module is ``scandir``, which scans the given directory for files and directories and allows iteration through them, providing their metadata (but not their file contents, which you can separately request while using the method).
 We have implemented a similar method for Google Cloud storage.
 A filter can optionally be applied to the blobs (files).

 .. code-block:: python